Chiral anomaly in (1+1) dimensions revisited: complementary kinetic perspective and universality: Kinetic formulation for (1+1) dimensional chiral anomaly

 Given this commutation relation, the anomaly can be derived in the same fashion as the hydrodynamic approaches of chiral Luttinger liquids \cite{PhysRevB.55.15832}.
-We consider an inhomogeneous electric potential $\phi(x)$ in the Hamiltonian \footnote{$H_0$ is assumed to be the free Hamiltonian.
-This formulation is seemingly independent of spacetime dimensions, but physically the well-defined quasiparticles are destroyed in (1+1) dimensions as the short-range interaction is turned on.}
+We consider an inhomogeneous electric potential {$V(x)$} in the Hamiltonian:

-Evaluating the commutator $[H, n(x)]$, $H_0$ part yields the current conservation.
+$H_0$ is assumed to be a free Hamiltonian: {$\sum_{\sigma}\int \frac{dp_x}{2\pi}\epsilon_{p_x} n_{\sigma p_x}$ with $\epsilon_{p_x}$ being its quasiparticle energy.} Although this formulation independent of spacetime dimensions, physically, the well-defined quasiparticles are destroyed in (1+1) dimensions as the short-range interaction is turned on.
+Evaluating the commutator {$[H, \rho_{\sigma}(x)]$}, the $H_0$ part yields the current conservation.
 The additional contribution from the potential reads

-We then recover the anomalous conservation of charge for chiral fermion.
+We then recover the anomalous conservation of charge for chiral fermions.
 Charge conservation and chiral anomaly can be derived by taking the sum and the difference of the $\sigma = \pm 1$ sectors as we described earlier.
-Note that since this derivation is independent of monopole or Berry phase and therefore should not be sensitive to adiabatic assumptions, and the current algebra \eqref{Kac-Moody} is unsurprisingly identical to ones given by bosonization and the Bjorken-Johnson-Low (BJL) prescription \cite{Fujikawa2004, PhysRevD.97.016018}.
+Note that this derivation is independent of monopole or Berry phase and therefore should not be sensitive to adiabatic assumptions, and the current algebra \eqref{Kac-Moody} is unsurprisingly identical to those given by bosonization and the Bjorken-Johnson-Low (BJL) prescription \cite{Fujikawa2004, PhysRevD.97.016018}.